barckley75/abstract/README.md

 <h2>What is Abstract?</h2>

-Written in Javascript, that draws randomly circles.
+Written in Javascript, Abstract draws randomly circles on the canvas.
 With this app you can get something like this:

 ![Abstract canvas](https://raw.githubusercontent.com/ivovacca/abstract/master/Examples/Canvas.png?raw=true)